Jérémy Doku: Anderlecht

 Doku began playing football at a young age in Antwerp for KVC Olympic Deurne and Tubantia Borgerhout; then he played for Beerschot.
 Later on, he moved to Anderlecht in 2012 at the age of 10.
 He made his professional debut with Anderlecht in a 4–2 Belgian First Division A loss to Sint-Truiden on 25 November 2018, at the age of 16.
 He was the seventh-youngest player to make his professional debut for Anderlecht, aged 16 years, 5 months and 26 days.

-On 1 December 2019, he scored his first professional goal in the league match against KV Oostende, and four days later he also opened his account in the Belgian Cup against Royal Excel Mouscron.
-On 2 March 2020, Doku scored two goals and provided an assist in the 7–0 win against Zulte Waregem.
+On 1 December 2019, he scored his first professional goal in the league match against KV Oostende.

 Rennes

 2020–2022: Debut season and injury problems

 On 5 October 2020, Doku signed for Rennes for five years, for €26 million in addition to bonuses, becoming the most expensive signing in the history of the club.
 The youngster struggled to make an impact in the first months at the new club, but started to pick up his form in December, contributing two assists against Marseille and Lorient.
 Doku scored his first goal for Rennes on 20 March 2021, against Metz, but was sent off for a bad challenge later in the same match.

 In his second season at Rennes, Doku scored one goal in Ligue 1, having been limited to only 14 appearances by various injuries.
 He started four matches and managed a total of 469 minutes over the course of the league campaign.
 On 2 January 2022, Doku scored the opening goal against Nancy in the fourth round of the Coupe de France; however, Rennes lost the match 5–4 on penalties, after the 120 minutes ended with the score 1–1.